 Recognize Common Decimal-Fraction Equivalents

 Memorizing common decimal-fraction equivalents can save you time and effort in many situations.
-For example, knowing that 0.5 is equivalent to 1/2, 0.25 is equivalent to 1/4, 0.75 is equivalent to 3/4, and 0.125 is equivalent to 1/8 can help you quickly convert these decimals to fractions without having to go through the entire process.
+Take this: knowing that 0.5 is equivalent to 1/2, 0.25 is equivalent to 1/4, 0.75 is equivalent to 3/4, and 0.125 is equivalent to 1/8 can help you quickly convert these decimals to fractions without having to go through the entire process.
 Create a list of common decimal-fraction equivalents and practice recalling them regularly.

 Understand Repeating Decimals